choquo/fresh-wp/README.md

 ### Successful installation

-Once installed you should see this screen
+Once installed you should see this screen.
+Don't forget to delete all the fresh-* files from your server, that's all.

 ![](https://develus.com/share/fresh/fresh-finished.png)